At Pain Psychotherapy Canada, our therapists provide several different treatments for mental health concerns.

 Treatment Approaches

-To support clients in healing we provide several different mental health treatments including:
+To support clients in healing, we provide several different mental health treatments, including:

 Eye Movement Desensitization and Reprocessing Therapy (EMDR)

 EMDR is an evidence-based approach that utilizes bilateral stimulation (eye movement, auditory, tactile) to help process and transform distressing memories into an adaptive memory and reduce present symptoms7.
-It effective in treating anxiety, depression, chronic pain, and other stressful life experiences8.
+It is effective in treating anxiety, depression, chronic pain, and other stressful life experiences8.

 Somatic Attachment Therapy

 We all experience problems in life, both big and small.
-Narrative therapy is a non-blaming approach that separates the problem from the person, recognizing that each client is an expert in their own life with many skills, competencies, values, and beliefs that can be utilized to improve health and relationships15.
+Narrative therapy is a non-blaming approach that separates the problem from the person, recognizing that each individual is an expert in their own life with many skills, competencies, values, and beliefs that can be utilized to improve health and relationships15.

-“Mindfulness is awareness that arises through paying attention, on purpose, in the present moment, non-judgementally”9.
+“Mindfulness is awareness that arises through paying attention, on purpose, in the present moment, non-judgementally”16.
 Our therapists teach mindfulness skills to help people attend to their internal and external world with curiosity and acceptance.
 Utilizing mindfulness can reduce mental health symptoms16.

 Contact us to book your free 20-minute consultation today and begin your healing.